yuxuanzhuang/ENPMDA/README.rst

 the raw trajectories as well as a framework for extracting features from final production simulations for further e.g. machine learning and markov state modeling.
-It automatically fixes the PBC issue and align and center the protein inside the simulation box.
+It automatically fixes the PBC issue, and align and center the protein inside the simulation box.
 It also works for multimeric proteins!